dbissell6/DFIR/Blue_Book/Blue_Book.md

 For a CTF participant, identifying and analyzing registry keys related to persistence can be a key part of the challenge.
 This may involve searching for suspicious or unusual keys or values, examining the contents of known persistence mechanisms (such as scheduled tasks), or using specialized tools and techniques to identify and analyze hidden or obfuscated persistence methods.

+### RegRipper

+RegRipper is a popular open-source tool used for extracting and analyzing information from the Windows registry.
+RegRipper can be used to quickly and efficiently extract key artifacts from the registry, including user and account information, installed software, network settings, and much more.

+RegRipper operates by applying a series of pre-defined plugins or "rippers" to the registry, each of which is designed to extract specific types of information.
+This modular design allows users to easily customize and extend RegRipper's functionality, tailoring it to their specific forensic needs.

+For CTF participants, RegRipper can be a powerful tool for analyzing Windows systems and identifying potential security issues.
+By using RegRipper to extract and analyze registry data, participants can gain valuable insights into the inner workings of a system and identify potential indicators of compromise (IOCs) or persistence mechanisms.

 # Files/Executables
 ## Intro